How to effectively manage and restore the legacy tape

 Bespoke tape management solution

 Bespoke tape management solutions come in different forms, but the most popular is a permanent retainer contract.
-This is where a company, like Ontrack, would be on retainer to the organization and would restore data from any legacy tapes on demand.
+This is where a company, like Ontrack, would be on retainer to the organisation and would restore data from any legacy tapes on demand.

 In our next blog, we will discuss another possible tape data recovery solution.